Contact Information:

 Length: 22.2 miles

 American Tobacco Trail is a 22-mile rails-to-trails path that follows the abandoned railway that shipped tobacco from farms to be processed at the American Tobacco Company in Durham.
-The trail starts right in downtown Durham at the corner of Morehead and Blackwell streets, right across from the Durham Bulls Athletic Park.
-In about two miles, Rocky Branch Trail, part of the Durham greenway system splits off.
+Most of the trail is part of the East Coast Greenway, a long-distance trail from Florida to Maine.
+The section of the trail in North Carolina is a state trail.
+Starting in downtown Durham, the ATT begins at the corner of Morehead and Blackwell streets, right across from the Durham Bulls Athletic Park.
+In about two miles, Rocky Branch Trail, part of the Durham Greenway system splits off.
 At three miles, Riddle Road Spur splits off; see trail description below.
 The trail crosses Cornwallis Road just before 3.25 miles and shortly after, an old tobacco barn can be seen between the trail and Fayetteville Road.

 The trail crosses MLK Parkway at a crosswalk and then crosses Fayetteville Road between 4 and 4.25 miles.
 Solite Park, where parking and restrooms are available, is at 4.25 miles.
 The trail continues following Fayetteville Road south, eventually passing behind Southpoint Crossing and crossing I-40 along an impressive pedestrian bridge.

 After mile 11.25, there is a bridge over Northeast Creek in a swampy area near Jordan Lake.
 The trail crosses O'Kelly Chapel Road between 12.25 and 12.5 miles and then Pittard Sears Road before 13.25.
 Parking is available at Pittard Sears Road.
 There is a bridge over Panther Creek after 13.5 and the trail crosses New Hope Church Road before mile 14.5.
 A parking lot is here as well as restrooms and drinking water.
+Panther Creek Trail, part of the Cary Greenway, heads east from here.
 South of New Hope Church Road, the trail is gravel surface the rest of the way.
 After mile 15.5, the trail crosses into Wake County and goes under Yates Store Road.
 The next road crossing is Morrisville Parkway just after 16 miles.
 Before 16.75 miles, the White Oak Church Road Trailhead is on the right, where parking and restrooms are available, and the trail crosses White Oak Church Road after 16.75 miles.
 Before the trail reaches 17.5 miles, an old tobacco barn can be seen down from the trail to the left.

-The trail crosses Green Level Road between 17.5 and 17.75 miles and then crosses Wimberly Road before 18.5 miles.
+The trail crosses Green Level Road between 17.5 and 17.75 miles and Whiteoak Creek Greenway, part of the Cary Greenway, heads east.
+East Coast Greenway follows Whiteoak Creek Trial. and then crosses Wimberly Road before 18.5 miles.
 There is trailhead parking here, but no restrooms.
 A bridge leads over White Oak Creek before 18.75 miles and the trail crosses Goodwin Road before 19.5 miles.
 A tunnel leads under US-64 after 19.75 miles there is a bridge over Reedy Branch before 20.75 miles.
 There is one more street crossing for Olive Chapel Road between 20.75 and 21 miles.
 The trail leads through a wetland area here where Beaver Creek feeds into Jordan Lake.

 A bridge leads over Beaver Creek after 21.25 miles and the trail enters drier ground.
 The southern terminus of the trail is just after 22 miles at the New Hill-Olive Chapel Road parking, where there is parking and restrooms.